adrianblakey/adrianblakey/README.md

 If you agree - then please reply affirming the order.
 If not, tell us why you're rejecting the quote (e.g. cost, lead time etc.) we'd like to hear why you changed your mind so we can improve our service.

-If you affirm the order, we'll send you an invoice request to pay either by PayPal™, or by direct debit (UK).
+If you affirm the order, we'll send you an invoice request to pay either by PayPal™ (worldwide), or by direct debit (UK) or Zelle (US).
 If you elect to use PayPal™, We ask that you send the funds - "friends and family".
+Tell us when you've paid.

 ### Inquiries